cnzhe/TECHIN_514_Project/README.md

 ![](/assets/Slide2.png)
 ## Display Device
 ![](/assets/Slide3.png)
-## Communication Principle and Detailed Diagram
+## System Communication Architecture and Detailed Function Diagram

-Communication Slide: Explain how the devices communicate with each other.
+System architecture showing how devices communicate with each other: 10pts Diagram of how each function works in detail: 10pts
-Detailed Diagram: Include a detailed diagram illustrating how the project will work.